abhimat/abhimat.github.io/fun/design/Design Text.md

 ## [Exploring Your Universe](https://www.exploringyouruniverse.org)
 ![Exploring Your Universe: Logo](./resources/EYU.png "Exploring Your Universe")

 Exploring Your Universe (EYU) is an annual science outreach day held on the UCLA campus.
-For the past few years, I've been leading the design for all aspects of EYU: including logo and print design It's the most extensive design project I've been involved in, and is one of my proudest works.
+I've been leading the design for all aspects of EYU in the past few years, including logo and print design.
+It's the most extensive design project I've been involved in, and is one of my proudest works.

 ---